Zanduino/DSFamily/README.md

 to make this library useable without having to download other libraries or components, the code from version 2.0 (extracted 2016-11-23), has been included.

 ## Public methods
+All returned temperature values are signed 2-byte integers (int16_t) of which only 12 bits are used, negative numbers are represented in the standard 2s complement form.
+The units returned are the raw DS-Family units which are 0.0625°C each.
+Thus a device value of "325" would equate to 20.3125°C. To avoid floating point, I will multiply by 625 and then divide by 100, giving an integer "2031" which would be the temperature Celsius times 100; or hectodegrees.
+This gives 2 digits of precision but will still allow all temperatures to fit into a 16 bit number.

 The DSFamily library has the following publicly accessible variables and functions:

 ###	Class instantiation.
 `DSFamily_Class DSFamily(OneWirePin [,ReserveROM]);`